 The ISP will conduct 22,000 roadside inspections in association with traffic enforcement.
 Emphasis will be placed on serious driver related traffic violations such as speeding, improper lane change, and following too closely.
 Illinois does conduct non-cmv traffic enforcement but does not have the means to track output of stops only the number of warnings and citations.
-However, Illinois does not request reimbursement for this enforcement.
+However, Illinois does not request reimbursement for this enforcment.

-A review of data indicates a recent rise in fatal crashes in Jefferson, Franklin and Williamson Counties.
-Illinois State Police will utilize hireback funding (state funding) to conduct 1,500 hours of traffic enforcement focusing on serious driver related violations within these counties in an effort to reduce the number of fatal crashes that are occurring.
+At the creation of the multi-year eCVSP, a review of data indicated a recent rise in fatal crashes in Jefferson, Franklin and Williamson and Will Counties.
+Illinois State Police will utilize hireback funding (state funding) to conduct 18,000 total hours (4 Districts participating, each conducting 500 hours of enforcement per month for the months of March through November.
+A total of 215 officers potentially participating throughout those Districts) of traffic enforcement focusing on serious driver related violations within these counties in an effort to reduce the number of fatal crashes that are occurring.
+These counties could change from year to year depending on fatal crash factors.
+Illinois will identify the counties enforcement was conducted within the quarterly report.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2020 - 2022.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.